Updated: Jul 7

 With the Midnight Sun in Iceland bringing all those extra hours of daylight, you can get a lot done.
 This is the prime time of year for camping in Iceland and for a self-drive road trip with your motorhome rental.

 The beauty of this time of year is that you can enjoy sightseeing late into the night.
 You can go hiking without worrying about nightfall or see the busy sights at quieter times.
 You could take a whale-watching trip in the morning and then tour the full Golden Circle in the afternoon.
 The daylight means that you can just keep on going!

 Yes, the days might be short but there is something very special about visiting Iceland in winter.
 There is a certain kind of magic to seeing the landscapes twinkling under a blanket of snow.
 This is, of course, the perfect time for spotting the Northern Lights.
 Winter is a wonderful time to visit Iceland.
 It simply asks that you plan your time wisely and don’t try to fit too much in.

 Winter activities in Iceland

 One other thing to mention is that there are a good 1-2 hours of twilight at both ends of the day in winter.
-So as well as your 4-5 hours of daylight you can add another two at least of half-light.
-This means that those hiring a campervan or car can factor this into their driving time.
-Night driving is of course an option.
+So as well as your 4-5 hours of daylight, you can add another two at least of half-light.
+This means that those renting a campervan or car can factor this into their driving time.
+Night driving is, of course, an option.
 But add to that winter weather conditions in Iceland and you would be wise not to drive too far by night.
-Besides if you are driving across such sublime snowy landscapes you are definitely going to want to see them!
+Besides, if you are driving across such sublime snowy landscapes, you are definitely going to want to see them!